 The newest version of AMQP differs drastically from the officially supported release, 0.9.1.
 It is unlikely that RabbitMQ will deviate from AMQP 0.9.1.
 Version 1.0 of the protocol released on October 30, 2011 but has not gained widespread support from developers.
 AMQP 1.0 is available via plugin.

 The next part of the answer is about routing, I wrote: “Kafka has a very simple routing approach.
 RabbitMQ has better options if you need to route your messages in complex ways to your consumers.”

 Chief among RabbitMQ’s benefits is the ability to flexibly route messages.
 Direct or regular expression-based routing allows messages to reach specific queues without additional code.
 RabbitMQ has four different routing options: direct, topic, fanout, and header exchanges.
 Direct exchanges route messages to all queues with an exact match for something called a routing key.
 The fanout exchange can broadcast a message to every queue that is bound to the exchange.
 The topics method is similar to direct as it uses a routing key but allows for wildcard matching along with exact matching.
-More information about the different exchange types can be found here.
+Check out our blog post for more information about the different exchange types.

 Kafka does not support routing; Kafka topics are divided into partitions which contain messages in an unchangeable sequence.
 You can make use of consumer groups and persistent topics as a substitute for the routing in RabbitMQ, where you send all messages to one topic, but let your consumer groups subscribe from different offsets.